A quiet place to work on your book or screenplay.

 - A private bathroom.
 The shower is heated by electricity and to be honest, the water pressure isn't great.
 You're paying $65 a night for your accommodations, so I don't really feel terrible about this.
 (In the next couple of years, as infrastructure improves, we hope to put a water heater in the cabin.
 At the moment, having natural gas piped into your home is still a relatively new thing in Copacabana.)
 Also there's no hot water in the bathroom sink.
 Again, this is an infrastructure problem.
 A splash of cold water on your face in the morning?
 Great for feeling completely awake.

-- Coffee in the morning that you make yourself.
+- An espresso bar.
 We offer Bolivian coffee grounds and an espresso machine.
 Please bring your own coffee grounds if you're a connoisseur.
 We're happy to provide basic Bolivian coffee, which should fulfill your caffeine requirements, but if you require something tastier than what's available here, you're on your own.
 I mean that in a nice way, not in a menacing your-coffee-is-going-to-suck way.
-We also offer cups and spoons and sugar.
-(If you want milk or stevia for your coffee, they are available for a small cost from your mini-fridge.)

 - A microwave.
 Handy for reheating takeout or for nuking one of the entrees from your mini-fridge.

 - A mini-bar.
 This includes a selection of several hard liquors, including singani, the traditional drink of Bolivia.
-You'll also have access to a small selection of red and white wines from Bolivia, Chile and Argentina.
+You'll also have access to a small selection of red and white wines from Bolivia.
 Price list is available in your cabin.
 Also if you are a non-drinker and prefer to have your mini-bar removed prior to your arrival, we are happy to comply.

 - Room service.
 In your cabin you'll find a list of menu items available from restaurants around town.
 You tell us what you'd like to order and we get it to your cabin in less than an hour (hopefully way less).